 Back in his *NSYNC days, Timberlake contributed to the 2000 smash hit song “It’s Gonna Be Me.”
 The titular line, as sung by Timberlake, is enunciated with a distinctive twang — turning the final “me” into “May.”
 But it wasn’t until 2012 that the tune took on a whole new meaning, as internet users began to meme-ify the moment, according to database KnowYourMeme.

 Even Obama got in on the celebration

-Two years after that, the saying was popular enough that President Barack Obama (and his social media team) couldn’t resist jumping on the bandwagon.
-Obama posted a picture of himself and Timberlake on Facebook on April 30 with the fateful caption; it has since racked up nearly half a million likes.
+The saying was popular enough that President Barack Obama (and his social media team) couldn’t resist jumping on the bandwagon back in 2014.
+Obama posted a picture of himself and Timberlake on Facebook on April 30 with the fateful caption; it racked up nearly half a million likes.

 Justin Timberlake made it a yearly tradition